return to Home page

 1887 Mayfield Cemetery 10,500 burials

 At 2749 Mayfield Road, then in East Cleveland Township.
 (Cleveland Heights had not yet been formed.)
-Bought by Reform congregation Tifereth Israel.
+Bought by Reform congregation Tifereth Israel in 1887.
 Now part of United Jewish Cemeteries.
 Learn more..

 1890 United Jewish Cemeteries